Here are links offering a variety of formats to access materials related to Frederic Laloux’s Reinventing Organizations.

 - The Wiki, beautifully described as “a labor of love, the work of a joyful community, dedicated to soulful organizations everywhere coming to life.”

-- Excellent blog by Corporate Rebels, a Dutch group who are visiting teal leaders around the world and writing about their experiences.
+- Corporate Rebels, a Dutch group who started out by visiting teal leaders around the world and writing about their experiences, and eventually launched their own initiatives.

 - Leadermorphosis podcast hosted by Lisa Gill on self-management and progressive organisations; each episode features a guest thought leader or practitioner.